rubino25/RatOS/site/docs/configuration/led.md

-# RatOS 2.1 LED control
+# LED Control

 RatOS comes with a built in LED status control for toolhead LED's.
 It also lets the user add custom LEDs that can be automatically controlled by RatOS.

 ## Example toolhead LED configuration for single toolhead printer